abhishekgoud343/MazeSolver/README.md

 ## Instructions to run the Project locally
 1. Open the project folder (```Maze Solver```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
 2. Run the java file at the location ```/Maze Solver/src/maze_solver/MazeSolver.java```.
-This java file contains the _main_ function and therefore the project can be thus run by running the aforementioned java file.
+This file contains the _main_ function and therefore the project can be executed by running the specified program file.
 3. The application will load in a new window.
 4. The maze pattern can be changed by changing the values of the _maze_ array in the main java file.